 npm, pnpm, and Yarn

-WebStorm integrates with the npm, Yarn, Yarn 2, and pnpm, so you can install, locate, update, and remove packages of reusable code from inside the IDE.
-The Node.js and NPM page provides a dedicated UI for managing packages.
-Of course, you can also do that from the command line in the built-in Terminal.
+WebStorm integrates with the npm, pnpm, Yarn, Yarn 2, and Yarn 3, so you can install, locate, update, and remove packages of reusable code from inside the IDE, in the built-in Terminal.

-WebStorm also lets you run and debug npm scripts.
+WebStorm also lets you run and debug npm, Yarn, and pnpm scripts.
 WebStorm parses package.json files, recognizing definitions of scripts, shows scripts in a tree view, and lets you navigate between a script in the tree and its definition in the package.json file.
+See npm, Yarn, and pnpm official web sites for details.

 WebStorm detects projects with Yarn workspaces and indexes all the dependencies that are listed in the package.json files of the workspaces but are located in the root node_modules folder.